 Special: Sign up for our AST 1 and AST 2 recreational avalanche courses at the same time and save 10% off the cost of both courses.
-The discount for the AST 2 does not apply for the AST 2 based at Purcell Lodge.
+The discount for the AST 2 does not apply to lodge based AST 2 programs.

 The AST 1 avalanche course is a great introductory program.
 If you are a regular backcountry enthusiast we recommend you sign up for the AST 1 course, get outside to build your experience level, then take the AST 2.
 Many people take both courses in the same season.